coolLaksh/Image-Denoising-using-AutoEncoder-Paradigm/README.md

 # Image-Denoising-using-AutoEncoder-Paradigm

 In this project, I am using the Autoencoder Paradigm to denoise images.
-The encoder-decoder architecture, commonly used in deep learning, is particularly effective for image denoising tasks.
+The Autoencoder architecture, commonly used in deep learning, is particularly effective for image denoising tasks.
 The encoder compresses the input image into a lower-dimensional representation, capturing its essential features while removing noise.
 The decoder then reconstructs the image from this representation, restoring the original details and further eliminating any remaining noise.

 Here is a sample of how the images look before and after the denoising process: